Dinixweb/Scientific-Calculator---by-Dvix/README.md

 |  π       |   pi           |
 | many more|                |
 ## Thanks
-# Don'tm forget to give me some credit for the neat coding.
+# Don't forget to give me some credit for the neat coding.

                             :::::::    :             :  ::  :           :
                             ::      :    :          :   ::    :        :